Sarnak's conjecture in quantum computing, cyclotomic unitary group coranks, and Shimura curves: Optimal embeddings, mass, and a torsion invariant

-Combining theorem~\ref{thm:Mn} with the fact that $\gr$ covers $\PUT(R_n)\backslash\Delta_s$ with degree $2$, we see that an optimal embedding of $\fo$ into one of the $\M_i$ gives rise to embeddings of the roots of unity in $\fo$ into the $\SUT(R_s)$-stabilizer group of at most 2 vertices of $\gr$.
 Every nontrivial vertex stabilizer arises from an optimal embedding of at least one of our orders $\fo$.
-A given maximal order may receive optimal embeddings of more than one of the orders, or indeed, more than one inequivalent embedding of the same order. \end{proof}
+A given maximal order may receive optimal embeddings of more than one of the orders, or indeed, more than one inequivalent embedding of the same order.